ChrisTitusTech/winutil/docs/dev/tweaks/z--Advanced-Tweaks---CAUTION/DebloatAdobe.md

         # 0 = Do not download or install updates automatically
         # 2 = Automatically download updates but let the user choose when to install them
         # 3 = Automatically download and install updates (default value)
-        # 4 = Notify the user when an update is available but don't download or install it automatically
+        # 4 = Notify the user when an update is available but don\u0027t download or install it automatically
         #   = It notifies the user using Windows Notifications.
 It runs on startup without having to have a Service/Acrobat/Reader running, therefore 0 is the next best thing.

         $rootPath = \"HKLM:\\SOFTWARE\\WOW6432Node\\Adobe\\Adobe ARM\\Legacy\\Acrobat\"